 For construction of the SUCI, existing methods in clause 6.12 can be used.
-If the home network public key of the SNPN is not provisioned in the UE, the UE shall create a SUCI using null scheme with anonymised SUPI as described in Annex B.
+If the home network public key of the SNPN is not provisioned in the UE, the UE shall create a SUCI using null scheme with anonymised SUPI as described in Annex B. In case null scheme is used for SUCI, only the username part of SUPI shall be anonymised, leaving the Routing indicator untouched to enable routing.

 Editor's Note: It is FFS if only SUCI using null scheme with anonymised SUPI should be supported for this use case.

 2. The AMF within the SNPN shall initiate a primary authentication for the UE using a Nausf_UEAuthentication_Authenticate service operation with the AUSF.
-The AMF shall select an AUSF based on the HNI of the SUCI (i.e. realm for NSI SUPI type) presented by the UE as specified in TS 23.501 [2].
+The AMF shall select an AUSF based on the SUCI presented by the UE as specified in TS 23.501 [2].

-Editor’s Note: It is FFS how does the AMF selects AUSF in step 2 using realm part of SUPI which is also used for NSSAAF to select AAA server in step 7, since the AUSF and AAA server is located in different domain.

-3. The AUSF shall initiate a Nudm_UEAuthentication_Get service operation.
-The AUSF shall select a UDM also using the SUCI/SUPI provided by the AMF as specified in TS 23.501 [2].
+3. The AUSF may initiate a Nudm_UEAuthentication_Get service operation.
+The AUSF selects a UDM using the SUCI/SUPI provided by the AMF as specified in TS 23.501 [2].
+If the received SUCI is anonymous, the AUSF may skip this step and decide based on local configuration to run authentication towards the external entity.

-NOTE: SUPI will be used instead of SUCI in the case of a re-authentication.
+NOTE Y: SUPI will be used instead of SUCI in the case of a re-authentication.

 4. In case the UDM receives a SUCI, the UDM shall resolve the SUCI to the SUPI before checking the authentication method applicable for the SUPI.
-The UDM decides to run primary authentication with an external entity based on subscription data or by looking at the realm part of the SUPI in NAI format.
+The UDM decides to run primary authentication with an external entity based on subscription data.

-Editor's Note: It is FFS why the existing UDM service with mandatory IE 'Authentication method' need to be invoked for an authentication based on credentials held by an external entity.

-NOTE: When anonymous SUCI is used, the UDM can still decide based on the realm part of SUPI, perhaps in combination with subscription data that primary authentication is to be run with an external entity.
-5. The UDM shall provide the AUSF with the UE SUPI and shall indicate to the AUSF to run primary authentication with an external Credentials holder.
-6. Based on the indication from the UDM, the AUSF shall select an NSSAAF as defined in 3GPP TS 23.501 [2] and initiate a Nnssaaf_AIWF_Authenticate service operationtowards that NSSAAF as defined in section 14.4.x.
+NOTE Z: When anonymous SUCI is used, the UDM can still decide based on the realm part of SUPI that primary authentication is to be run with an external entity.
+5. The UDM shall provide the AUSF with the UE SUPI (except when anonymous SUCI was received by UDM) and shall indicate to the AUSF to run primary authentication with an external Credentials holder.
+The UDM may also provide the UE ID expected to be used for authentication with the external Credentials holder.

+6. In case no UE ID was received from UDM or if anonymous SUCI was used, the AUSF shall send an EAP Request/Identity message to the UE.
+If the UE responds with an anonymous EAP ID, the response can still be used for routing to the correct AAA based on the realm part of the EAP ID.

+7. Based on the indication from the UDM or local configuration, the AUSF shall select an NSSAAF as defined in 3GPP TS 23.501 [2] and initiate a Nnssaaf_AIWF_Authenticate service operation which includes the SUPI if available and the EAP Response/Identity message towards that NSSAAF as defined in section 14.4.x.
+In case no EAP Request/Identity was sent to the UE in step 6, the AUSF can construct the EAP Response/Identity message using the UE ID received from UDM as input.

-7. The NSSAAF shall select AAA Server based on the domain name corresponding to the realm part of the SUPI.
-The NSSAAF shall perform related protocol conversion and relay EAP messages to the AAA Server.
+8. The NSSAAF shall select AAA Server based on the realm part of the EAP ID provided by the AUSF.
+The NSSAAF shall perform related protocol conversion and relay messages to the AAA Server.

-Editor's Note: It is FFS if the SUPI needs to be sent to the external entity (AAA).

 Editor's Note: The details of the interface and protocol between AUSF and AAA are FFS.

-8. The UE and AAA Server shall perform mutual authentication.
-The AAA Server shall act as the EAP Server for the purpose of primary authentication.

-9. After successful authentication, the MSK shall be provided from the AAA Server to the NSSAAF
+9. The UE and AAA Server shall perform mutual authentication.
+The AAA Server shall act as the EAP Server for the purpose of primary authentication.10.
+After successful authentication, the MSK shall be provided from the AAA Server to the NSSAAF together with the authenticated UE ID.